Fictional Characters (Circa 1912)

 - Adventurer Archaeologist: Sort of.
 A news report mentions that he's spent much of his career finding Spanish gold in the Caribbean.
 Going down to Titanic is one of the most dangerous submersible dives in the world.

-- I Gave My Word: When Rose is about to throw the Star of the Ocean into the water, he asks only to hold it for a moment, as he's been looking for it for so long.
+- I Gave My Word: In the Alternate Ending.
+When Rose is about to throw the Heart of the Ocean into the water, he asks only to hold it for a moment, as he's been looking for it for so long.
 She lets him, and while he could have easily kept it, he lets it go after a few seconds.
 He also knows that the diamond is hers, and she can do whatever she wants with it.

 - Only in It for the Money: He pays a lot of lip service to the tragedy and is only focused on obtaining the diamond.
 After Rose's story, he throws away the cigar he planned to light up upon finding it.